Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 **Step 2: Setting up the Load on the Breadboard**
-1. Connect one of the female to male wire connectors to Pin 34 of the microcontroller (It is located on the bottom Morpho connector, the bottom row, three spaces from the right hand side)
+1. Connect one of the female to male wire connectors to Pin 34 of the microcontroller (It is located on the bottom Morpho connector, the bottom row, three spaces from the right-hand side)
 ![image](https://github.com/user-attachments/assets/84d45f88-e8e3-4bd0-8c14-e212e9e2e53d)
-2. Connect the male end of the wire connector to the bread board.
+2. Connect the male end of the wire connector to the breadboard.
-3. Connect the other female to male wire connector to Pin 20 of the microcontroller (It is located on the bottom Morpho connector, the bottom row, ten spaces from the left hand side)
+3. Connect the other female to male wire connector to Pin 20 of the microcontroller (It is located on the bottom Morpho connector, the bottom row, ten spaces from the left-hand side)
 ![image](https://github.com/user-attachments/assets/64daddf7-a7d7-4181-91dc-b8813e26a552)
-4. Connect the male end of the wire connector to the ground rail to the bread board.
+4. Connect the male end of the wire connector to the ground rail on the breadboard.
 5. Connect the Multimeter across the resistor to measure the voltage across the load.
 6. Connect the Multimeter in series with the resistor to measure the current through the load.